 Pre-order Pokémon Celebrations cards in the UK

-We’re expecting prices to vary significantly from retailer to retailer, so make sure you bookmark this page and keep checking back as we’ll be updating it with live pre-orders and listings as soon as they’re announced.
+As expected, prices are varying significantly from retailer to retailer, so make sure you bookmark this page and keep checking back as we’ll be updating it with live stock updates and listings as soon as they’re announced.

 Alternatively, if you’re still trying to pull the Rainbow or Shining Charizards from the Champion’s Path and Shining Fates collections, you can grab the sought-after ETBs from the links below while they’re still in stock.
 Magic Madhouse currently has Shining Fates ETbs for the best price – just £39.99 with free postage.